Silicone Breast Implant Lawsuit

 We Want to Help Silicone Breast Implant Victims

 Furthermore, it is your right for manufacturers to inform you about the long-term risks associated with the medical devices, and it is the responsibility of manufacturers to provide this information.
-If a doctor diagnosed you with an autoimmune disorder or have leaking implants, you should demand accountability.
+If a doctor diagnosed you with ALCL, you should demand accountability.
 Why did the manufacturer not tell you?

 Of course, we want to help send a message that this is not acceptable.
 We are advocates for consumers who have been harmed by dangerous products, and likewise, we have the experience necessary to successfully litigate these cases.